kennytilton/spammer/README.md

 ### Callback Heaven
 Speaking of things you cannot see, peruse the Spamux code for `send-xhr`.
 What you will not see are any callback handlers.
 The [XHR library](https://github.com/kennytilton/xhr) handles those and converts them into data flow "pulses", the normal data change mechanism of Matrix.

+You *will* see some trickery to achieve asynchronous polling of the back-end, using some sophisticated data flow mechanisms.
+That looks like a pattern that can, and should, safely be wrapped in a friendlier macro.
+Hopefully today.

 The XHR library is a good example of how a little bit of glue code than get a challenging tool playing nicely in the data flow paradigm.
 When we say Matrix data flow covers everything, this is why: a one-time effort wraps any tool in the code needed to work within Matrix as a reactive component.

 ## Future work